Bullpen blows E-Rod’s 20th win, Red Sox beat O’s anyway

 Manager Alex Cora, who ownership said will return for a third season no matter who replaces Dombrowksi, said identifying what went wrong in 2019 isn’t hard to put his finger on.

-Cora said inconsistent pitching, inflated offensive numbers and an eight-day stretch from July 28 through Aug.
+Cora said inconsistent pitching and an eight-day stretch from July 28 through Aug.
 4 that saw Boston lose eight straight games — five to the Yankees and three to the Rays — will gnaw at him.

 Boston was eight games out of first place in the AL East before that stretch and 14 1/2 out by the end of it.